-Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above.

-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.

-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
+e or more sets of services offered under the waiver. mation specified above. authorized for each vidual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services ch specific participant. mation specified above. assigned to funding y Level of Support.
+Based on an assessment process and/or other factors, participants are ng levels that are limits on the maximum dollar amount of waiver services.
+In a specified above. assigned to funding Furnish the information of the Type of L. ng levels that are limits on the maximum dollar amount of waiver services.

-Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.

-C-5: Home and Community-Based Settings
+Appendix (